Using Our Time Candles

 The first task is to trim that wick.
 Before each burn it is best to trim the wick down to around 5-8mm.
 If the wick is too long it will simply burn away, without trimming, and could fall off into the wax pool.
 Be careful not to trim it too small as that could cause your candle to struggle to burn.

 The second is to ensure you light the candle long enough to allow the wax pool to reach the edge of the glass.
-This can take up to 4 hours on some candles but generally should be between 1-2 hours.
-This is really important on your first burn as candles have a memory.
+This can take up to 4 hours on larger candles but generally should be between 1-2 hours on small to medium candles.
+This is really important, on your first burn especially, as candles have a memory.
 If the candle didn't burn for very long, and the wax pool didn't reach the edge of the container, then next time you light the candle it will only pool the same and ultimately it may tunnel.

 If your candle is not left to create its own wax pool that reaches the edge of the container, then you will shorten the lifespan of your new candle and the chances are it will begin to tunnel with the wick eventually drowning.